Loss of Appetite in Kids – Causes and Remedies

 Be strict and say no to TV and video games during mealtime.
 It’s a good practice for all the family members to eat together.

 Juices and drinks are loaded with calories.
 So. it’s better to give them after your child has had his meal.
-YES but this if made at home and without any sugar is healthy can be added in between meal.
+YES, but this if made at home and without any sugar, it is healthy and can be added in between meals.

 If he likes it, he’ll eat it!
 Play around with the arrangement of food.
 Arrange the food so that it’s visually appealing to your kid.